emarshphd/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Erik Marshall (or "emarsh" to his friends) is a writer and teacher, currently working at University of Michigan - Dearborn.
-He is writing a memoir and a novel series about an adjunct professor who moonlights as a private detective.
+Erik Marshall is a writer, teacher and union organizer.